 Test Everything in Your Marketing Plans

 As fascinating as I find the human mind, a side effect of this series on biases is that I want to understand how different unconscious habits affect our abilities as marketers.
-When it comes to false consensus effect, the conclusions almost write themselves.
+When it comes to the false consensus effect, the conclusions almost write themselves.

 But it works the other way as well, as Andreas Jones shares…